Brain Health Benefits of Embracing Change

 Key Takeaways

-• Neuroplasticity is the brain’s ability to reorganise itself and form new neural connections throughout life.
+• Neuroplasticity is the brain’s ability to reorganise itself and form new neural throughout life.

 • Embracing change promotes cognitive flexibility and encourages the formation of new neural pathways.